Step 2: Requirements

 Graduate Record Examination, (GRE)

+Test scores can still be submitted with your application if you choose to submit them.
 GRE score reports may come directly from ETS (Educational Testing Service) and can also be verified electronically by the admissions office.
 GRE scores expire after five years.